 The Ponte Vecchio (bridge) is covered in shops and houses that used to be butchers back in the 14th century, so that they could chuck the bits in the river.
 As the river got so polluted, the Medici rulers who were concerned for the hygiene of the area threw all the butchers out of the shops replacing them with goldsmiths.

-Nowadays, the Ponte Vecchio has a reputation for fine jewellery and it’s known by Americans as the Golden Bridge.
+Nowadays, the Ponte Vecchio has a reputation for fine jewelry and it’s known by Americans as the Golden Bridge.

 The Old Bridge Gallery is one of the many jewellery shops that have been on the bridge for centuries.
 They specialise in 3 colour gold jewellery, white, gold and red and traditional Florentine designs.